 - Piezo - CapDriveTM

 Not all piezo drivers are power-efficient.
-Previous piezo driver technologies used inefficient architectures to amplify voltage and generate the high-voltage waveforms, and thus were power hogs.
+Previous piezo driver technologies used inefficient architectures to amplify voltage and generate high-voltage waveforms.
+They were power hogs.
 Boréas Technologies CapDriveTM technology architecture is different.
-It recovers the energy from the actuator internal capacitance and reuses it instead of draining all the battery power.
-This allows our drivers to use less than 10 times the power of other piezo drivers on the market and avoid any overheating issues.
+It recovers the energy from the actuator's internal capacitance and reuses it instead of draining all the battery power.
+It allows our drivers to use less than one-tenth of the power of other piezo drivers on the market and avoid any overheating issues.

 Bonus: CapDriveTM Exclusive Force Sensing Feature

-Another advantage of our CapDriveTM technology is the driver’s ability to sense pressure applied on the piezo actuator.
+Another advantage of our CapDriveTM technology is the driver’s ability to sense the pressure applied to the piezo actuator.
 Since the piezo effect is reversible, it means that the actuator generates an electric voltage when mechanical stress is applied to it.
-CapDriveTM drivers can detect this voltage change and allow a single IC to be used for both sensing and haptic feedback functions.
-This means, depending on your application and actuator integration, that you may be able to replace the complete sensing hardware with your haptic solution.
+CapDriveTM drivers can detect this voltage change and allow a single IC to be used for sensing and haptic feedback functions.
+It means, depending on your application and actuator integration, that you may be able to replace the complete sensing hardware with your haptic solution.